-Participate in, learn from or join a ZOOM discussion group as the people of the United Methodist Church in our nation and here at Calvary United Methodist strive to end racism in our communities and world.
+Participate in, learn from, watch a documentary or join an online discussion group as the people of the United Methodist Church in our nation and here at Calvary United Methodist strive to end racism in our communities and nation.

-Pray, connect, show up, act as United Methodists stand against racism.
+Pray, connect, show up, act as United Methodists stand against hate, oppression, injustice and racism.

 Central District will be an Antiracist District

 For some that is a strong statement and you may have discounted the efforts.
 To declare that the Central District (Christ-Centered, Community-Connected, and Missionally-Centric) will be an ANTIRACIST DISTRICT simply means that we will be on a learning journey from September through November to “see all cultures in all their differences as on the same level, as equals.”

 Conference Superintendent Rev. Dr. Aleze Fulbright (watch an invitation from Rev. Dr. Aleze Fulbright here) will lead the book study of How to Be An Antiracist by Dr. Ibram X. Kendi in ZOOM discussions beginning September 13 from 6:00-7:30 pm.